threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid/grid_valuation.md

 <BR>
 <BR>

-# TF Grid and its corresponding token TFT are valuable.
+# ThreeFold Grid and its utility token - TFT - are valuable.

 ![](img/tft.jpg)

 Demand for decentralized capacity is exploding with increasing data demands and trends such as the MetaVerse, Web3, Web2, Edge Computing, 5G, AI, VR, IoT and more.

-A TFT represents Internet_Capacity (compute, storage & network) on the TF Grid and as such will grow with the expansion of the Grid.
+A ThreeFold Token ("TFT") represents a unit of reservation of Internet Capacity (Compute, Storage and Network) on the ThreeFold Grid ("Grid").
+Considering the infinite expansion of the Grid, the limited supply and the burning mechanism of the token, the ThreeFold Token will grow consequently, providing values to its holders.

 ![](img/token_time_to_get_involved_now_.jpg)

-> This is a + Trillions USD Market.

 ## ThreeFold aims to connect the unconnected